BIOS-538/BIOS-538.github.io/README.md

 ### Communication policy

 You are welcome to email me at any time with your questions, concerns, and appointment requests.
 To ensure that I do not miss your email, please include *\[`course ID`\]-\[short summary of the query\]* in the email subject.
-For example, if you are requesting an additional appointment, the email subject should be: *\[course ID\]-scheduling appointment*.
+For example, if you are requesting an additional appointment, the **email subject** should be: **BIOS 538: scheduling appointment.**

 ### Names and pronouns